elixir-lang/elixir-lang.github.com/development.markdown

 # {{ page.title }}

+This page outlines the language's past and future development.

 ## Development

-This section outlines the language's past and future development.

 José Valim created Elixir in 2012 as a Research and Development project inside Plataformatec.
 Elixir's goal is to be [a productive and extensible language](/blog/2013/08/08/elixir-design-goals/) for writing maintainable and reliable software.